Introduction to PostgreSQL UUID

 Below is the parameter description of the above syntax.

-- Column 1 to column N – Column 1 to column N, which was used in the table on which we have created a UUID data type in PostgreSQL.
-We can create a UUID data type by using the uuid_generate_v1 and uuid_generate_v4 function on the column.
+- Column 1 to column N – Column 1 to column N, used in the table on which we created a UUID data type in PostgreSQL.
+We can create a UUID data type on the column using the uuid_generate_v1 and uuid_generate_v4 functions.

-- Table name – Table name used to create a new table by using a UUID data type on the column.
+- Table name – The table name creates a new table using a UUID data type on the column.
 We can create a UUID data type on the column.

-- Create – Create a keyword that is used to create a new table by using a UUID data type on the column.
+- Create – Create a keyword used to create a new table using a UUID data type on the column.

-- Data type – We can define different data types to the different columns while creating a table.
+- Data type – We can define different data types for the different columns while creating a table.

 - Select – Select is used to select the UUID data type in PostgreSQL.
-We can select a value of uuid_generate_v1 and uuid_generate_v4 data type function by using a select statement.
+We can select a value of uuid_generate_v1 and uuid_generate_v4 data type functions by using a select statement.

-- uuid_generate_v1 – This defines as a generate UUID number by using a combination of the mac address of the computer, current timestamp, and any random number.
+- uuid_generate_v1 – This is defined as a generated UUID number using a combination of the computer’s Mac address, the current timestamp, and any random number.
 We can generate a UUID number by using this function.
 To use this function, we need to create an extension of UUID-OSSP in PostgreSQL.

-- uuid_generate_v4 – This defines as a generate UUID number by using only random numbers.
+- uuid_generate_v4 – This is defined as generating UUID numbers using only random numbers.
 We can generate a UUID number by using this function.
 To use this function, we need to create an extension of UUID-OSSP in PostgreSQL.

 How does UUID data type work in PostgreSQL?